jhogan/core/STYLE.md

     pers2 = persons()

 ### Exceptions
-Occasionally, to reflect another standard, it's permissable to use underscores to seperate words.
-For example, the HTTP header `Content-Type` should have a varibable name `content_type` because the underscore symbolize the hyphen in the original standard.
-Additionally, it is convential to uppercase SQL keywords, so the following may be
+Occasionally, to reflect another standard, it's permissible to use underscores to separate words.
+For example, the HTTP header `Content-Type` should have a variable name `content_type` because the underscore symbolize the hyphen in the original standard.
+Additionally, it is conventional to uppercase SQL keywords, so the following may be
 useful:

     SELECT  =  '*'
     FROM    =  'mytable'
     WHERE   =  'a=b'

-Occasionally you may want to have two varibles with the same name and which contain the same data, but the data is typed differently.
+Occasionally you may want to have two variables with the same name and which contain the same data, but the data is typed differently.
 Consider a situation like the following: